kitzeslab/opensoundscape/docs/installation/mac_and_linux.md

 * To use the environment again, you will have to refer to absolute path of the virtual environments folder.
 For instance, if I were on a Mac and created `.venv` inside a directory `/Users/MyFiles/Code` I would activate the virtual environment using: `source /Users/MyFiles/Code/.venv/opensoundscape/bin/activate`

 For some of our functions, you will need a version of `ffmpeg >= 0.4.1`.
 On Mac machines, `ffmpeg` can be installed via `brew`.

+## JupyterLab setup

+If you want to use OpenSoundscape in JupyterLab or a Jupyter Notebook:
+- Activate the virtual environment
+- Start JupyterLab or Jupyter Notebook from inside the conda environment, e.g.: `jupyter lab`
+- Copy and paste the JupyterLab link into your web browser